neutrons/web_reflectivity/test/README.md

         cd /var/www/web_reflectivity/app; python manage.py createsuperuser --username testuser

 # [optional] Using Refl1D
 The application creates and submits Refl1D jobs.
-In a production environment, those jobs are not run locally and Refl1D is not installed on the web server.
+In a production environment, those jobs are not running locally and Refl1D is not installed on the web server.
 It is possible to test the functionality of most of the application without actually executing the jobs.
 To execute the jobs locally, you have to set the following variables in the Django settings.py file located in ``web_reflectivity/web_reflectivity/settings.py``: